lsc-project/documentation/source/run.rst

     systemctl status lsc-sync

-asynchronous and synchronous tasks launched like above can be customized in ``/etc/default/lsc``:
+asynchronous tasks can be customized in ``/etc/default/lsc-async``:

 .. code-block::